hedgedesk/2022-data-science-take-home/README.md

 t_start_validating in src.walkforward.get_intervals
 - the goal is for you to calculate avg_mae based on mae across different time interval
 - You don't have to always follow the patterns in main.py or algos.py.
 You can try your best to be creative in this test.
+- You are free to include other marketdata such as SNP500 to make multivariate timeseries